Egalitarian and Just Digital Currency Networks

-Envisioning different currency communities emerge independently, each employing their own egalitarian minting regime as describe above, we then analyze the conditions under which multiple communities, each employing their own independent currency, may inter-operate in such a way that, jointly, all genuine agents in all communities will get an equal share of the joint created value of all currencies: In other words, we set to investigate the possibility of achieving global distributive justice in a situation where many independent currencies are used at once.
-To this end, we define the notion of a \emph{currency network}, in which several currency communities operates simultaneously.
-The formal definition of a currency network is given below; in essence, it is a tuple of communities that employ independent currencies (each a coin belongs to a single currency).
+Envisioning the emergence of different and independent currency communities, each employing their own egalitarian minting regime as describe above, we then analyze conditions under which multiple communities may inter-operate in such a way that, jointly, genuine agents in all communities will get an equal share of the joint created value of all currencies; that is, we set to investigate the possibility of achieving global distributive justice in a situation where many independent currencies are used at once.
+To this end, we define the notion of a \emph{currency network}, in which several currency communities operate simultaneously.
+The formal definition of a currency network is given below; in essence, it is a tuple of communities that employ independent currencies (each coin belongs to a single currency).
 The network structure arises from chain payments via agents that are members in multiple communities simultaneously.
 This model is a direct generalization of \textit{credit networks}~\cite{creditnetworks,ghosh2007mechanism,ramseyer2019constrained,dandekar2011liquidity,dandekar2015strategic}.

 In order to analyze the dynamics of such networks and the economic consequences of such dynamics, we apply the \textit{free exchange economy} model~\cite{moore2007pure} for the emergence of exchange rates among the different currencies.
 Based on these rates, we extend the definition of distributive justice to a currency network, and provide sufficient conditions under which distributive justice is satisfied.
 Importantly, these conditions rely on the currency volumes being in perfect balance with the marginal rates of substitution among the currencies.
-This balance requires calibration with every alternation in the network structure (i.e., the admission of a new member, etc.), and is thus hard to maintain without frictionless and efficient trade among the currencies.
+This balance requires calibration with every alternation in the network structure (i.e., the admission of a new member, etc.), and is thus hard to maintain without a frictionless and efficient trade among the currencies.